 My dissertation research examines plea decision-making through a ‘courtnography’ (court observations of county, city, and town and village courts and conversations with members of the courtroom workgroup) and semi-structured interviews with defendants, defense attorneys, and prosecutors to investigate how they perceive and understand the choices and imperatives with which they are faced as they navigate the legal system.
 The focus of this research is to triangulate and examine the factors affecting, and rationales underlying, the plea decision from the points of view of the defendant, defender, and prosecutor.
 This research and its resulting materials are based upon work supported by the National Science Foundation under Grant #1625527.
 Any opinions, findings, and conclusions or recommendations expressed in this material are those of the author(s) and do not necessarily reflect the views of the National Science Foundation.

-For a copy of my CV, click here.
+For a copy of my CV (resume), click here.

 If you do the Twitter thing, here’s mine: @CJSresearcher